DFE-Digital/sts-plan-technology-for-your-school/contentful/copy-to-database/README.md

 ## Notes

-- **Locale**: Currently assumes `en-US` is the default locale.
-If new locales are added, the parse logic may need adjustment.
-- **Base64 encoding**: The JSON responses are encoded to handle special characters safely when inserting into SQL.
+- Base64 encoding is used to handle special characters safely when inserting into SQL.
-- **Reserved keywords**: `Content` field has been renamed to `ContentValue` to avoid conflicts with protected keywords in SQL.
-- **Pagination**: The Bash function `get_contentful_entries` ensures all entries are pulled, regardless of count.
+- The import script uses the most recent row for each content type from `contentful.contentfulImport`, so re-running the populate script after a fresh import will use the latest payloads.
+- The tables are recreated each time by [2.create-tables.sql](./2.create-tables.sql), so any earlier data will be removed.
-- **Staging table:**: The staging table `contentful.contentfulImport` is truncated on each run.
-If you need history, remove the DELETE line.
+- The staging table is cleared each time the generated SQL file is run, so if you need history you should remove the delete step from the script.